Azure/azure-quickstart-templates/101-aks-kubernetes/README.md

 See https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough.

-With the current quickstart template, deploy the managed Kubernetes AKS cluster, while keeping sensitive values in Azure Key Vault secrets.
+With the current quickstart template, deploy managed Kubernetes AKS cluster, while keeping sensitive values in Azure Key Vault secrets.

 ## Prerequisites

-The Key Vault you are using should have access for Azure Resource Manager for template deployment enabled, as well as the access policy for your service principal to manage secrets.
+The Key Vault you specify should enabled access for Azure Resource Manager template deployments.
+It also should have the access policy for your service principal to manage secrets.